andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 ### Phase Space

-I’ve sort of hand-waved away describing what phase space is.
-The only thing I’ve really said in detail is that if your system’s state has $n$ parameters, then the corresponding phase space is $2n$-dimensional (and that Hamiltonian mechanics is somehow about systems moving around in phase space).

-*Phase space* is a $2n$-dimensional space consisting of:
+So far the only thing I’ve really said in detail is that if your system’s state has $n$ parameters, then the corresponding phase space is $2n$-dimensional (and that Hamiltonian mechanics is somehow about systems moving around in phase space). *Phase space* is a $2n$-dimensional space parameterized by:

 1. All of the current values of the $n$ parameters (“generalized coordinates”)
 2. All of the current “generalized momenta” of those $n$ parameters